StephenCarlson/MiniHawk-VTOL/README.md

 | 1   | Velcro Battery Strap                                 |                                                    |
 | 1   | (opt) Battery Voltage Monitor / Alarm Buzzer         | For Flight Controller if not included.             |

-> Note 1: Front motors must be no larger than OutsideDiameter=23mm, able to produce between 350g to 500g static thrust (@full-throttle), and pitch speed of ~20m/s (@half-throttle) with 5-inch prop.
+> Note 1: Front motors must be no larger than OutsideDiameter=29mm, able to produce between 500g to 800g static thrust (@full-throttle), and pitch speed of ~20m/s (@half-throttle) with 5-inch prop.
-> Note 2: Tail motor may be up to OutsideDiameter=30mm, able to produce between 700g to 1000g static thrust (@full-throttle) with up to a 6-inch prop.
+> Note 2: Tail motor may be up to OutsideDiameter=30mm or more, able to produce between 700g to 1000g static thrust (@full-throttle) with up to a 6-inch prop.
 > Note 3: Servo bays are designed for up to 26mm wide servos, 17.5mm from bottom of mounting tabs to bottom of servo, 32mm from top of output shaft to bottom of servo, 12mm thick.
 Should fit most "Sub-Micro" Servos.
 > Note 4: Same pocket dimensions as above, but these are going to be fantastically abused and must be fairly tough.
 Or just count on stripping your non-metal-gear servos a lot.
 > Note 5: Can be omitted, but 3D-printed living-hinge on elevons will eventually fail, mend appropriately.
 SKU#118 is 6 per package, SKU#119 for 15/pkg.